mark-antal-csizmadia/nn-blocks/README.md

 ## Documentation <a class="anchor" id="documentation"></a>

-The documentation was built using [Sphinx](https://www.sphinx-doc.org/en/master/).
-To generate the documentation locally, do:
+The documentation, which was built with [Sphinx](https://www.sphinx-doc.org/en/master/), is hosted [here](https://mark-antal-csizmadia.github.io/nn-blocks/index.html).

+To generate it locally, do the following:

 ```
 bash